 Safety Tips You Need to Know Before You Attempt Any Repairs

 One of the most important things you can keep in mind before attempting any repairs on your washing machine is to ensure that the appliance is not only turned off but unplugged from the wall.
 Always unplug the appliance and turn off the water after use.
 Before opening the door of the appliance to check inside, make sure that all of the water has drained, and you should never open the door if you still see water.
 Check the appliance before each use to make sure that small children or pets have not climbed inside of it.
 Repairs made by unqualified or inexperienced people could lead to injuries or even the need for more serious and expensive repairs.
+Whenever you attempt washing machine repair, you must make sure to take washing machine safety into account.

 What Causes My Washing Machine to Break Down in the First Place